White or Yellow Gold: A Complete Guide from Chemistry to Price Tiers

 Engagement Ring (With Diamond)

-Best choice: White gold 18K or platinum
+Best choice: White 18K or platinum

 Why: